PentoHQ/tech-challenge-frontend/Notes.md

 - The Sessions page took all my time, leaving the Stats page with no juicy updates 💔
 - Add error state to input fields when trying to submit an empty string (for instance, on EditSession)
 - Implement banner notifications to show errors or relevant information to the user
+- Properly update storybook features on the components I've created

 ## Observations